derekbekoe/convey/README.md

 Flags:
-      --keyfile string        URL or local path to keyfile (at least 64 bytes is required) --short-names           Use short channel names (channel conflicts could be more likely for a given keyfile/fingerprint)
-      --overwrite             Overwrite current configuration
+      --keyfile string        URL or local path to keyfile (at least 64 bytes is required) --long-names            Use standard uuid format channel names --overwrite             Overwrite current configuration
       --fingerprint string    (advanced) If you know the fingerprint you want to use (SHAKE-256 hex), you can set it directly instead of using --keyfile
-      --nats-cluster string   (advanced) NATS cluster id
+      --nats-cacert string    (advanced) Local path to CA certificate used by NATS server --nats-cluster string   (advanced) NATS cluster id
-      --nats-url string       (advanced) NATS server url
-      --nats-cacert string    (advanced) Local path to CA certificate used by NATS server -h, --help                  help for configure
+      --nats-url string       (advanced) NATS server url -h, --help                  help for configure
 ```